-The Sports Complex consists of indoor facilities such as basketball, tennis, squash and volleyball courts; multipurpose halls; a 50-meter swimming pool; saunas; fitness centers with free weights and exercise machines; an exercise hall for aerobics, table tennis and martial arts.
-Close to the main complex are six tennis courts, two basketball and two volleyball courts; a soccer field; a cricket ground; a cricket practice net; and a baseball field.
+The Sports Complex consists of indoor facilities such as basketball, tennis, squash and volleyball courts; multipurpose halls; a 50-meter swimming pool; saunas; fitness centers with free weights and exercise machines; an aerobics hall and a multipurpose hall for table tennis/martial arts.
+Outdoor sports facilities include the Sports Pavilion, a 400-meter running track, a soccer field, a cricket ground, a cricket practice net and a baseball field.
+Close to the sports pavilion are six tennis courts and two basketball courts as well as changing rooms.

-The Student Athletics and Recreation Department fosters continuous development of collegiate sports in the UAE by organizing and hosting sports tournaments, symposia and training in sports and fitness.
-Sports facilities are free for use of students, staff and faculty members.
+Student Athletics and Recreation fosters continuous development of collegiate sports in the UAE by organizing and hosting sports tournaments, symposia and training in sports and fitness.

 The AUS Sports Facilities are to benefit the entire AUS community.
-Students, staff and faculty members enjoy a free usage of these facilities.
+Students, staff, faculty members and their dependents enjoy free usage of these facilities.